rushabh7cr/rushabh7cr/README.md

 ### Hi there 👋

 Welcome to my Github!
 I am Rushabh shah, pursuing masters in data science at the Indiana university Bloomington.
+I enjoy coding and learning new things.
-My courses are inclined towards machine learning, statistics and deep learning.
-I have a background in computer science and software.
+My interests are inclined towards machine learning, statistics and deep learning.
+I also have a background in computer science and software.

 [![LinkedIn Rushabh shah](https://img.shields.io/badge/LinkedIn-Rushabh%20shah-blue)](http://www.linkedin.com/in/rushabh-shah-07/)